NicklasWallgren/go-template/README.md

 ### Code Guide

-We use GitHub Actions to make sure the codebase is consistent (`golangci-lint run`) and continuously tested (`go test $(go list ./...)`).
+We use GitHub Actions to make sure the codebase is consistent (`golangci-lint run`) and continuously tested (`go test $(go list ./...) -p 1`).
 We try to keep comments at a maximum of 120 characters of length and code at 120.

 ## Contributing
 If you find any problems or have suggestions about this template, please submit an issue.
 Moreover, any pull request, code review and feedback are welcome.